sillyfatcat/gollama/README.md

 python manage.py runserver 127.0.0.2:80
 ```

+NOTE: On macOS you will need to perform the following `sudo ifconfig lo0 alias 127.0.0.2 up` in order to add `127.0.0.2` to the loopback address.

 Once this is setup `http://go` should route you to the home dashboard where you can create new links.

 To  use these links just type `http://go/{SHORTHAND}`